HIH: Towards More Accurate Face Alignment via Heatmap in Heatmap: Experiments

-The Tab.\ref{tab2_300W_solution} shown the comparisons in NME and the parameter information on 300W.
-Note that WSM recovers the quantization error based on the original heatmap, so it has the same parameters as the baseline.
-From the table, WSM, WOV and our HIH have a positive gain effect, while WOM is negative.
-The improvement effect of HIH is significantly higher than others, and the effect of WSM is slightly higher than that of WOV.
-The Tab.\ref{tab2_WFLW_solution} shows the comparisons in NME, AUC and FR on WFLW.
-From the table, these four solutions have all achieved positive results, and our HIH performs better than others again.
-WOV is very close to WSM with a little gap.
-WOM has achieved the lowest improvement among these methods.
+Tab.\ref{tab2_WFLW_solution} shows the comparison results under NME, AUC, and FR metrics on WFLW dataset under 1 HG.
+The results demonstrate that all the five solutions achieve positive results, showing that quantization error exists indeed.
+Among them, WOV achieves very close performance to WSM with only a slight gap, while WOM shows the lowest improvements.
+Our HIH performs better than all the other methods, which demonstrates HIH representation outperforms other methods.
+Tab.\ref{tab2_300W_solution} shows the comparisons in NME and the parameter information on 300W with $\text{HIH}_T$.
+Note that WSM recovers the quantization error based on the original heatmap, so it has the same parameters and flops as the baseline.
+From the table, WSM, WOV, and our HIH have a positive gain effect, while WOM does not.
+Furthermore, HIH shows significantly higher improvements than the others again, and WSM is slightly better than WOV.

-We have discussed in detail the effect of WOM in the Appendix.
-And for all solutions, we have analyzed the differences among the heatmaps generated from the network backbone.
-The detailed discussions are also shown in the Appendix.

-The above results have proved that the accuracy decline caused by quantization error is a serious problem, and methods about compensating the error is a fast and effective approach to improve performance.
+We also discuss the effect of WOM as shown in Fig.\ref{wom_difference} to emphasize the difference between HIH and WOM.
+The interval among facial landmarks is much closer than the interval among objects from the object detection field, as well as the larger amount of points, which makes points highly dense.
+After downsampling, the aforementioned differences cause the probability of occupancy conflict to be higher, as shown in Fig.\ref{wom_difference}(a) red circles.
+Especially in the large-pose situation, these points are very closed or even overlapped, and the network utilizes the SmoothL1 loss function to constrain the offset map \cite{law2018cornernet}.
+As shown in Fig.\ref{wom_difference}(b), these factors cause predictions to be a continuous contour map instead of discrete points, and the activation of the corresponding location is not prominent enough.